Privacy & cookies policy

 How to delete and block our cookies

-However, cookies are necessary in order for you to be able to make full use of our Site.
+Please note that certain cookies are necessary in order for you to be able to make full use of our Site.
 If you use your browser settings to block all cookies (including strictly necessary cookies), some of our Site’s functionality might be impaired.
-Unless you have adjusted your browser setting so that it will refuse cookies, our system will issue cookies as soon as you visit the Site.
+Unless you have adjusted your browser setting so that it will refuse cookies, our system will issue essential cookies as soon as you visit the Site.

 Third party cookies

 When you visit our Site, you may receive cookies that are set by third parties.
 These may include cookies set by Google Analytics.
 These cookies are used for the purposes described above in the “Why Do We Use Cookies?” section of this policy.
-We do not control the setting of these third party cookies, and their usage is regulated by each third party’s own privacy policy.
+Details of the processing of personal data by a cookie provider in connection with their own usage (i.e. as a data controller) is required by law to be detailed in the relevant third party’s own privacy policy.

 5. How we use your personal data